Tetralogy of Fallot & Life Insurance

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-Income Protection for people with tetralogy of fallot may be available with a number of select providers but this will be highly dependent upon whether total corrective surgery has been successfully completed.
-Where Income Protection is available it will almost certainly come with increased premiums due to the higher risk of you claiming on the policy due to your health.
+Income protection for people that have been diagnosed with Tetralogy of Fallot may be available with a number of select providers.
+This will be highly dependent upon whether total corrective surgery has been successfully completed.

 What is Tetralogy of Fallot?